ActilityConnectors/DX-API-Dataflow/Connect with ThingPark Wireless/DX-API Dataflow Swagger UI/README.md

   "connectors": [
     {
       "classRef": "GenericMQTT",       // Reference name of the connector, go to https://dx-api.thingpark.com/dataflow/latest/product/connectors.html to see the connectors available
-      "properties": {                  // From this part onwards, are the properties of each connector.
+      "properties": {                  // From this part onwards are the properties of each connector.
 Go to the connector of your preference in the previous link and choose the properties that fit the most for your cloud connection
         "hostName": "HostServer:Port",
         "protocol": "",
         "accountPrefix": "",